ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 See the [Wiki](https://github.com/argonlefou/DemulShooter/wiki/Usage) for supported games and detailed settings.
 Note that for some games, only output (LED, force feedback, etc) is supported by DemulShooter, but not input.
 Therefore, there is no effect to use it with the controller for those games.

-DemulShooter.exe and DemulShooterX64.exe need to be run in Windows command prompt with admin privilege.
+DemulShooter.exe and DemulShooterX64.exe need to be run as admin or run in Windows command prompt with admin privilege.

 <br>

 ## < The House of the Dead 2: Remake > PC gyro aiming

-Follow the instructions of [gyro aiming](#gyro-aiming-for-rail-shooting-games), and assign keys for example:
+Follow the instructions of [gyro aiming](#gyro-aiming-for-rail-shooter-games), and assign keys for example:

 Trigger: Mouse left button, Back: Enter, Home: Tab, +: F, -: Esc
 <br>